dagraham/etm-dgraham/README.md

 ## [Options](#etm)

+Note: The term "list" in the following means a comma and space separated list of elements, e.g., `@+ 2p Thu, 9p Mon, 11a Wed`.

 ### [@ keys](#etm)

-@ followed by a character from the list below and a value appropriate to the key is used to apply attributes to an item.
+`@` followed by a character from the list below and a value appropriate to the key is used to apply attributes to an item.
 E.g.,

             @s mon 9a
 would specify the the starting datetime for the item is 9am on the Monday following the current date.